raspibolt/raspibolt/guide/bonus/raspberry-pi/tailscale.md

 Difficulty: Intermediate
 {: .label .label-yellow }

-Status: Not tested v3
+Status: Tested v3
-{: .label .label-yellow }
+{: .label .label-green }

 We set up [Tailscale](https://tailscale.com/download/linux/rpi-bullseye){:target="blank"}, tailscale lets you easily manage access to private resources, quickly SSH into devices on your network, and work securely from anywhere in the world.